marko-js/htmljs-parser/README.md

 ### onattributeplaceholder

 The `oncontentplaceholder` function will be called each time a placeholder is encountered within an attribute string value.
+This event will be emitted before `onopentag` so by changing the `contents` property of the event, the resultant attribute can be changed.

 **EXAMPLE:**